ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 services.TryAddSingleton<INinjaMappingService, NinjaMappingService>();
 ```

-These represent our core Ninja pipeline.

-> I put the `INinjaMappingService` in the ninja's section since it is more of a core service than a mapper (it is a Façade to our mapping subsystem remember?).
+> I grouped the `INinjaMappingService` in the ninja’s section since it is more of a core service than a mapper (it is a Façade to our mapping subsystem remember?).
+> That also means that it is the access point to the mapping subsystem.
+> Which leads me to say that putting the `INinjaMappingService` in either group would be fine.

 #### ForEvolve.Azure
 This section is a little less strait-forward since we need to access configurations and use secrets.